leftlogic/ffconf/src/articles/cfp.md

 Here are the topics that I often think about around FFConf in no particular order.

+## Most recent ideas

+- Using accessibility tools for the average dev, devtools, screen readers, braille readers and more
+- How can we use tech to make an impact for good
+- Disconnecting from Big Web and the alternatives
+- Switching thinking from React components to Web Components
+- AI Act and surrounding legislations, what it means, how to protect people and how do we push back

+These are the topics that are interesting me lately, and below are further topics I'm (usually) always interested in.

 ## Code, development

 - How our development practices are changing / Support from AI / "How I've changed my development process over X years"